macbarm/PkMoves/README.md

-THIS IS A PLUGIN AND IS TO BE PUT INTO THE PLUGINS FOLDER OF YOUR SERVER

-Config Rundown: AirKick:
+Note: This is a plugin and should be placed in the plugins folder of your server.

+Configuration Overview
+AirKick

+The AirKick ability allows players to jump and perform a powerful aerial attack.
+Configure the following parameters:

-JumpHeight = how high the player jumps before hovering
+JumpHeight – How high the player jumps before hovering.

-Range = how far the kick can travel
+Range – How far the kick can travel.

-Cooldown = the cooldown of the move
+Cooldown – The cooldown time before the ability can be used again.

-Damage = how much damage the hit entities will receive
+Damage – The amount of damage dealt to hit entities.

-LavaCrash:

-Cooldown = the cooldown time before you can use LavaCrash again (Cooldown)
+LavaCrash

+Cooldown – Time (in milliseconds) before LavaCrash can be used again.

-MagmaDelay = the delay (ms) before the magma phase begins after crashing the blocks (MagmaDelay)
+MagmaDelay – Delay (ms) before the magma phase begins after crashing the blocks.

-LavaDelay = the delay (ms) before lava particles appear and effects progress (LavaDelay)
+LavaDelay – Delay (ms) before lava particles appear and effects progress.

-AirDelay = the delay (ms) before the molten blocks launch into the air (AirDelay)
+AirDelay – Delay (ms) before molten blocks launch into the air.

-RestoreDelay = the delay (ms) before all temporary blocks revert to their original state (RestoreDelay)
+RestoreDelay – Delay (ms) before all temporary blocks revert to their original state.

-MaxBlocks = the maximum number of earth blocks affected by the ability (MaxBlocks)
+MaxBlocks – Maximum number of earth blocks affected by the ability.